Matt Olson Preview, Player Props: Braves vs. Giants

-The Atlanta Braves and Matt Olson (.324 slugging percentage over his past 10 games, including one homer), take on starting pitcher Logan Webb and the San Francisco Giants at Oracle Park, Friday at 10:15 PM ET.
+On Saturday, Matt Olson (.317 on-base percentage in past 10 games, 60 points below season-long percentage) and the Atlanta Braves face the San Francisco Giants, whose starting pitcher will be Ryan Walker.
+First pitch is at 4:05 PM ET.

-He had two hits (going 2-for-4) in his most recent game against the Mets.
+In his most recent game he had a one-hit showing (1-for-3) against the Giants.

 Matt Olson Game Info & Props vs. the Giants